airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 4. For Name, enter a name for the Google Sheets connector.
 5. Authenticate your Google account via OAuth or Service Account Key Authentication.
     - **(Recommended)** To authenticate your Google account via OAuth, click **Sign in with Google** and complete the authentication workflow.
     - To authenticate your Google account via Service Account Key Authentication, enter your [Google Cloud service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) in JSON format.
 Make sure the Service Account has the Project Viewer permission.
+If your spreadsheet is viewable by anyone with its link, no further action is needed.
+If not, [give your Service account access to your spreadsheet](https://youtu.be/GyomEw5a2NQ%22).
 6. For Spreadsheet Link, enter the link to the Google spreadsheet.
 To get the link, go to the Google spreadsheet you want to sync, click **Share** in the top right corner, and click **Copy Link**.

 ### For Airbyte OSS